princekunal101/academic-section/Studies/Environment and Echology/UNIT 4/README.md

 -	There are a few natural causes also which cause ozone depletion such as volcanic eruptions, sunspots and stratospheric winds.
 However, these do not cause more than 1 – 2% of the ozone depletion.

 **Effects of Ozone Layer Depletion:** The depletion of the ozone layer has harmful effects on the environment.
 Let us see the major effects of ozone layer depletion on man and environment.
 -	**Effects on Human Health:** Humans will be directly exposed to the harmful ultraviolet radiation of the sun due to the depletion of the ozone layer.
-This might result in serious health issues among humans, such as skin diseases, cancer, sunburns, cataract, quick ageing and weak immune system.
+This might result in serious health issues among humans, such as skin diseases, cancer, sunburns, cataract, quick ageing and weak immune System.
 -	**Effects on Animals:** Direct exposure to ultraviolet radiations leads to skin and eye cancer in animals.
 -	**Effects on the Environment:** Strong ultraviolet rays may lead to minimal growth, flowering and photosynthesis in plants.
 The forests also have to bear the harmful effects of the ultraviolet rays.
 -	**Effects on Marine Life:** Planktons are greatly affected by the exposure to harmful ultraviolet rays.
 These are higher in the aquatic food chain.
 If the planktons are destroyed, the organisms present in the food chain are also affected.